Vegetable Planting Calendar UK

 Sowing Florence Fennel

 Florence fennel is best sown in modules indoors in April–May, then transplanted carefully at 4–5 weeks.
+I've learned to handle the rootball as little as possible when transplanting — even a slightly rough move can trigger bolting weeks later.
 It strongly dislikes root disturbance — use deep modules and handle gently.
 Alternatively, direct sow outdoors from late May once soil reaches 10°C.

 Sow seeds 1cm deep, 2–3 seeds per module, thinning to the strongest.
 Space plants 30cm apart in rows 45cm apart.
 Do not sow before mid-April — cold temperatures and long days trigger bolting before the bulb forms.